Master of Sport and Recreation Management

 Career opportunities

-This programme prepares you with the advanced knowledge and skills needed for senior management roles in the sports and recreation industry.
-Potential roles include managing a local, regional or national sporting organisation, senior sports and recreation management positions within local or regional councils, or national government.
-Or work as a research consultant focusing on sport and recreation.
+Potential roles include managing a local, regional or national sporting organisation, senior sports and recreation management positions within local or regional councils, or central government.

 Programme information